Setaganga/Portfolio/README.md

   ---I plan to go to the Colorado School of Mines majoring in Computer Science and minoring in Linguistics.

-  ---I plan to make bigger and better projects to put on my portfolio
+  ---I plan to make bigger and better projects to put on my portfolio to show off what I can do in Backend